ORNL/cpp-proposals-pub/D1673/blas_interface.md

 Here are arguments against this approach:

+1. Some of our "vector-vector" operations are actually "object-object" operations that work for matrices too.
+Replacing those with existing Standard algorithms would call for iterators on matrices.

-1. It takes some effort to implement correct and accurate vector norms.
+2. It takes some effort to implement correct and accurate vector norms.
 Compare to [POSIX requirements for `hypot`](http://pubs.opengroup.org/onlinepubs/9699919799/functions/hypot.html).
    If `hypot` is in the Standard, then perhaps norms should also be.

-2. It's easier to apply hardware-specific optimizations to vector-vector operations if they are exposed as such.
+3. It's easier to apply hardware-specific optimizations to vector-vector operations if they are exposed as such.

-3. Exposing a full linear algebra interface would give implementers the option to use extended-precision or even reproducible floating-point arithmetic for all linear algebra operations.
+4. Exposing a full linear algebra interface would give implementers the option to use extended-precision or even reproducible floating-point arithmetic for all linear algebra operations.
 This can be useful for debugging complicated algorithms.
 Compare to "checked iterator" debug options for the C++ Standard Library.

-4. It helps to have linear algebra names for linear algebra operations.
-For example, `string` still exists even though its interface does not differ much from `vector<char>`'s interface.
+5. It helps to have linear algebra names for linear algebra operations.
+For example, `string` still exists, even though much of its functionality is covered by `vector<char>`.

 ### Retain "view" functions (modest expression templates)?